shen3443/wine-quality-dataset-vanilla-python-ML/README.md

 The recommended settings for best performance are:

-   Activation : Sigmoid \n
+   Activation : Sigmoid

-   Test Data  : 20% \n
+   Test Data  : 20%

-   Scaling    : Normal \n
+   Scaling    : Normal

 #### Activation Functions
 Select between the Sigmoid function, ReLU and leaky ReLU.